 Just the other day my shiny new Cuisine Art Ice-Cream maker arrived, naturally I was dying to throw in the ingredients for my first batch of ice-cream!
-This is not my first ice-cream maker… I have had two poor specimens prior to this purchase, but I really wanted to believe there was an ice-cream machine out there for me.?
-I just had to hope this experience, and this machine would be different.
+I decided that a refreshing and Creamy Strawberry Coconut Ice Cream was in order.

-My online purchase was through Your Home Depot, as they were the cheapest and offered free delivery.
-(The machine arrived quickly!!
-Delivered on day 3… thanks guys!)
-Due to my two previous failed ice-cream machine I undertaken extensive online research.?
+Due to my two previous failed ice-cream machine, I had undertaken extensive online research.
 I read forums to gauge people satisfaction with their machines and read countless reviews.
-I discovered that in Australia it comes down to a choice of two machines.?
-The Breville Smart Scoop BCI600 and the Cuisine Art.?
-The Breville was slightly cheaper, but it only had a one litre capacity bowl compared to the Cuisine Art 1.5 litre.
+I discovered that in Australia, it comes down to a choice of two machines and my choice was the Cuisine Art Ice-Cream maker.

-I settled on the a Cuisine Art?
-1.5L Ice Cream Maker with Compressor.
-If you are reading this article and considering a machine, make sure you buy an ice-cream maker with built in compressor.
-My failed attempts were all with the “freeze the bowl prior to use” style of machine”.
-For my Cuisine Arts’ maiden voyage I have chosen to make a dairy free, vegan friendly, strawberry coconut ice cream.
+For my Cuisine Arts’ maiden voyage I have chosen to make a dairy free, vegan-friendly, strawberry coconut ice cream.
 I have had this ice-cream on my mind since I first went online to make my purchase.

 Vegan Strawberry Coconut Ice cream